AdyGCode/xxx-iot-server/README.md

 ```mysql
 SHOW DATABASES;
 ```
-This should show a table similar to this to indicate the database was created:
+This should show a table similar to this to indicate the database is present:
 ```text
     +--------------------+
     | Database           |